Recovery Psychology: There Is No “He” Or “She” In Romance Scams

 Taxonomy (Terminology) Affects Your Recovery Psychology

 In our SCARS recovery programs, we teach victims to let go of these pronouns and to use only THEY.
 Why?
-Because it helps to disassociate the person that they thought they has a relationship with and to turn it into a faceless THEY!
+Because it helps to disassociate the person that they thought they had a relationship with and to turn it into a faceless THEY!
 Once a victim can control the pronouns, it becomes much easier to accept the rest of the reality of these types of scams:

-• That there was NO relationship in reality
+• There was NO relationship in reality

-• That the victim was actually talking with multiple scammers over the course of the scam
+• The victim was actually talking with multiple scammers throughout the scam – they work as a team

 Learn more about Relationship Scams Taxonomies here